devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 In 2011, my wife and I moved to Florida.
 After searching for a church home, and a few that didn’t fit, we found one in Saint Petersburg.
 Life Bridge Church seemed like the place for us.

-From the pulpit the pastor preached a reformed approach to Christianity.
+From the pulpit, the pastor preached a reformed approach to Christianity.
 And I began to read books from authors and pastors like RC Sproul and John Piper.

 And for a time, we were happy and grew in our faith.
-The difference in preaching style also helped me gain a deeper understanding of my faith.
-And encouraged me to learn systematic theology for myself.

 That was until the realization that Life Bridge Church is a CULT of personality.

 A few families at this time were having issues with the church leadership, and somehow my wife and I got sucked into this.
-We were subject to humiliation, insults, harassment and flat out spiritual abuse as I was made a scape goat.
+We were subject to humiliation, insults, harassment and flat out spiritual abuse as I became a scapegoat.

 We promptly left that church.
 And we moved from Saint Petersburg to Clearwater just to get away from it's members.